PurpleStripedUnicorn/raspberry-pi-monitor-tool/README.md

 * PHP ready on your apache server
 * All scripts have permission to use the "exec()" function in PHP (setting the folder's permission to 777 is enough most of the time)
-* Have "sysstat" installed on your raspberry pi
+* Have "sysstat" installed on your raspberry pi (for all features)
 * Have the latest version of raspbian installed

 ## Troubleshooting